Legal aspects of online marketing

 If your organisation processes any personal information, you are required to register with the Information Commissioner’s Office (ICO).

-You have certain online marketing obligations under the Privacy and Electronic Communications Regulations.
+You have certain online marketing obligations under the Privacy and Electronic Communications Regulations 2003 as subsequently amended.
 One of the most important rules you need to stick to is providing a clear opt out method for any recipients of an email marketing campaign.
 Additionally, unless the contact details of the recipients were obtained in the course of business, you need to first obtain their consent by getting them to opt in to receive these types of emails.